Disentangling Exploration of Large Language Models by Optimal Exploitation: Evaluating with Optimal Exploitation

-\textbf{The necessity of optimal exploitation.} When an agent does both, exploitation and exploration, progress can be evaluated by temporarily disabling exploration and measuring the cumulative rewards of the agent.
-However, for an agent fully dedicated to exploration, the return alone does not accurately reflect success (see Figure \ref{fig:main-paper-learning-curves}), as successful exploration does not directly result in a higher return.
-Also measuring exploitation returns with an LLM is similarly hard to exploration and, therefore, does not give reliable estimates (appendix \ref{app:llm-exploitation}).
-Nevertheless, in our environments, we can measure the optimal exploitation return $R^{\text{exploit}}_i$.
-Note that this is possible in most evaluation environments by using, for example, dynamic programming methods which guarantee the optimal sequence of actions based on history $h_i$.
-By calculating the optimal exploitation return, we can assess an agent’s exploration capabilities accurately without conflating them with exploitation.
+\textbf{The necessity of optimal exploitation.} When an agent does both exploitation and exploration, progress can be evaluated by disabling exploration and measuring the return of the agent at the end of an episode.
+Nevertheless, when an agent is concerned purely with exploration, the return alone does not accurately reflect success, as good exploration does not necessarily yield higher returns.
+Consider the MDP in Figure \ref{fig:main-paper-mdpp} as an example and let $R_i$ and $R_{i+1}$ be an episode of exploration followed by exploitation.
+Then, observing a trajectory over $s_3$ to $s_5$ does not yield a higher return during exploration ($R_i=3$), but may improve exploitation ($R_{i+1}=12$) in episode $i+1$.
+However, we found measuring exploitation returns with an LLM to be similarly hard to exploration without giving reliable estimates (see Appendix A.7 \cite{grams2025disentangling}).

-\textbf{Decomposing the total return gap.} Based on the optimal exploitation return, we can decompose the total return gap, i.e., the difference of the maximal achievable return of the environment and the actual achieved return.
-Let $R^{max}$ denote the maximal achievable reward of the environment; it is independent of the agent and can be predefined for evaluation purposes.
-As previously, let $R^{LLM}_i$ be the agent reward and $R^{exploit}_i$ the optimal exploitation reward by acting according to policy $\pi^*_{\text{exploit}}$.
-Contrary to prior evaluations, $\pi^*_{\text{exploit}}$ is not determined by an agent.
-Note that it follows $R^{max} \geq R^{exploit} \geq R^{LLM}$.
-We let $\Delta^{total}$ denote the total reward gap, which is calculated as the difference of maximal achievable and the actual achieved return by the agent:

-Next, we define the exploration gap $\Delta^{explore}$ as the difference of the maximal achievable and the optimal exploitation return. \textbf{Why?} If the return under optimal exploitation is not as high as the maximal achievable return, the only reason can be lacking exploration.
-Therefore, $\Delta^{explore}$ evaluates the true progress in exploration:

-Finally, we define the exploitation gap $\Delta^{exploit}$ as the difference between the optimal exploitation and the agent reward.
-It can determine the rewards the agent sacrifices for potential exploration: